httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     value string.

-5. If the sum of the lengths of the name string and the value string is more than 4096 bytes, abort these steps and ignore the set-cookie-string entirely.
+5. If the sum of the lengths of the name string and the value string is more than 4096 octets, abort these steps and ignore the set-cookie-string entirely.

 6. The cookie-name is the name string, and the cookie-value is the value string.